 Purified table salt actually contains up to 2% of anti-caking, conditioning agents and even dextrose in some products.
-And 98-99,5% sodium chloride.
-The above mentioned chemicals actually provide little benefit to the body compared to minerals such as potassium, magnesium, etc that are found in natural salts.
+And 98-99.5% sodium chloride.
+The chemicals mentioned above actually provide little benefit to the body compared to minerals such as potassium, magnesium, etc that are found in natural salts.
 So from this perspective one can even make the statement the purified salt has a higher level of chemical contaminants due to the process of purification than natural salts that are not purified.

-Is Himalaya Salt more expensive than regular salt?
+Is Himalayan Salt more expensive than regular salt?

-Himalaya Salt costs about 3 Euro per 500g.
+Himalaya Salt costs about 3 euros per 500g.
 Regular salt costs about 60 cents per 500g.
 Yes, in a relative comparison that is more.
 Yet, definitely not expensive.
-In an absolute comparison of price and considering how long it takes to use 500g of salt, the argument of Himalaya Salt being expensive is mathematically irrelevant.
-Both, salt and Himalaya Salt are far from expensive.
+In an absolute comparison of price and considering how long it takes to use 500g of salt, the argument of Himalayan Salt being expensive is mathematically irrelevant.
+Both salt and Himalayan Salt are far from expensive.

-Can I use regular salt in the Salt-Lime-Water instead of Himalaya Salt?
+Can I use regular salt in the Salt-Lime-Water instead of Himalayan Salt?